diogosmac/feup-comp/README.txt

 7. Generate JVM code accepted by jasmin for arithmetic expressions;
 8. Generate JVM code accepted by jasmin for conditional instructions (if and if-else);
 9. Generate JVM code accepted by jasmin for loops;
-10. Generate JVM code accepted by jasmin to deal with arrays.
+10. Generate JVM code accepted by jasmin to deal with arrays;
 11. Complete the compiler and test it using a set of Java-- classes;
+12. Proceed with the optimizations related to the code generation, related to the optimizations related to the “-o” option.

 **TASK DISTRIBUTION: